Job prospects Labourer, Livestock near Charlottetown (PE)

 - 47% of livestock labourers work all year, while 53% work only part of the year, compared to 59% and 41% respectively among all occupations.
 Those who worked only part of the year did so for an average of 36 weeks compared to 41 weeks for all occupations.

 - Less than 5% of livestock labourers are self-employed compared to an average of 13% for all occupations.

 - The gender distribution of people in this occupation is:

 - Men: 64% compared to 51% for all occupations

 - Women: 36% compared to 49% for all occupations

 - The educational attainment of workers in this occupation is:

-- bachelor's degree: less than 5% compared to 15% for all occupations
+- bachelor's degree: 10% compared to 17% for all occupations

 Labour market conditions over the next 10 years